Features

 It starts from the work you already did.

 Less wandering.
-More useful next steps.
+More useful first moves.

 It keeps what still holds up.